hashgraph/hedera-services/docs/design/services/services.md

 code, we have a `Service` subtype for each different *service* in our protobuf schema definitions.

 The actual implementation class for a service is in the corresponding implementation.
-For example, the `hedera-token-service-api` module defines an `AccountService` interface that extends from `Service`, while the `hedera-token-service` implementation module defines an implementation class such as `AccountServiceImpl`.
+For example, the `hedera-token-service-api` module defines an `CryptoService` interface that extends from `Service`, while the `hedera-token-service` implementation module defines an implementation class such as `CryptoServiceImpl`.

 The `hedera-app` module has access to all modules, including implementation modules, and uses this ability to create, at construction time, instances of each service implementation.
 We could have instead used a reflection-based approach